-Covid 19 coronavirus: 4 more probables linked to yesterday's community Covid cases
+Covid 19 coronavirus: Jacinda Ardern, Ashley Bloomfield announce four more 'probables' linked to yesterday's community Covid cases

 Bloomfield and PM Jacinda Ardern provided today's update.

-Arden said they were using three ways of getting the message to people who need to stay home - employers contacting staff, contact tracing and using a public platform to notify them directly.
+Arden said they were using three ways of getting the message to people who needed to stay home - employers contacting staff, contact tracing and using a public platform to notify them directly.

-She said a new Covid-19 order came in that requires people to stay at home unless there is a place they can work safely.

-At noon today another public health order came into effect, requiring people to stay at home unless they were essential workers or could work safely.
+She said a new Covid-19 order came in that requires people to stay at home unless there is a place they can work safely: "At noon today another public health order came into effect, requiring people to stay at home unless they were essential workers or could work safely.

 "The order makes it mandatory for any business or service to displace a QR code for the Covid tracer app prominently at all entrance points ... what is mandatory is the display of the QR code," Ardern said.